-With the arrival of the new venue of 700/220 seats in Helsinki, the team at Tanssin Talo will host a dialogue with European and international colleagues to unpack the diverse potentials and issues concerning creating and presenting dance in different contexts, economies and conditions.
+With the arrival of the new venue of 700/220 seats in Helsinki, the team at Tanssin Talo hosted a dialogue with European and international colleagues to unpack the diverse potentials and issues concerning creating and presenting dance in different contexts, economies and conditions.

-With the arrival of the new venue of 700/220 seats in Helsinki, the team at Tanssin Talo will host a dialogue with European and international colleagues to unpack the diverse potentials and issues concerning creating and presenting dance in different contexts, economies and conditions.
+With the arrival of the new venue of 700/220 seats in Helsinki, the team at Tanssin Talo hosted a dialogue with European and international colleagues to unpack the diverse potentials and issues concerning creating and presenting dance in different contexts, economies and conditions.
 After the game changing pandemic, it is time to redesign and rethink how the future of artistic production and presenting can be.
-The EDN Atelier invites professionals to explore this topic in a two-day online meeting.
+The EDN Atelier invited professionals to explore this topic in a two-day online meeting.

-The Atelier includes four online sessions, with international guest speakers and artists.
-Each session is moderated, and there will be opportunities for discussion and exchange.
-The Atelier also introduces the artists from SPARKS.
+The Atelier included four online sessions, with international guest speakers and artists.
+Each session was moderated, and there were opportunities for discussion and exchange.
+The Atelier also introduced the artists from SPARKS.